 - Sample publication.

-- Review of applications will begin on September 2, 2019 and continue until the position is filled.
+- Review of applications will continue until the position is filled.

 Located in the heart of downtown Toronto, the largest and most culturally diverse city in Canada, the Social Media Lab is an internationally engaged multi- and interdisciplinary research laboratory at the Ted Rogers School of Management at Ryerson University.
 The lab studies how social media is changing the ways in which people and organizations communicate, disseminate information, conduct business and form communities online, and how these changes impact society.
 The lab’s research seeks to advance the public’s understanding of the benefits and pitfalls of social media adoption.